 While some progress has been made on protecting bear habitat, declines in salmon stocks are likely reducing the number of new cubs.
 The threat from trophy hunting also continues through much of the Great Bear Rainforest, even in protected areas.

 This is more than just an ecological issue.
 It is an ethical issue.
 Hunting these magnificent animals for entertainment and profit is just plain wrong.

 Throughout this vast area, people armed only with cameras can find grizzlies feeding on spring sedges or wolf pups playing in tidal mud flats.
 The apprehensions of the past – when fears that the next set of watchful eyes were behind a hunting scope – are now gone.

 In 2012, working with our First Nation partners, Raincoast secured a second hunting license– the primary place where spirit bears (a white coloured black bear), roam.
 Despite a restriction on killing spirit bears, killing black bears – that carry the recessive gene that causes the white coat – is allowed.
-Our purchase not only protects one of the rarest bears in the world, it safeguards the genetically unique rainforest wolves we have studied for a decade, and connects to our previous territory.
+In 2016, we secured a third territory in the Upper Klinaklini watershed.
+In 2018, we secured the Nadeea tenure covering large mainland watersheds near Klemtu.
+In 2020, we secured the Kitlope tenure in Haisla territory.